 Somalia’s ambassador to Kenya, Mohamed Ali Nur, said Wednesday that it is time to increase the capabilities of the country’s military, after a year of military and political progress.
 The Islamist extremist rebels were pushed out of Mogadishu in August 2011, and over the last three months a new government has been installed.

 "Now we are a government and a sovereign country and we will request through the U.N. to lift the arms embargo so we can arm our forces," Nur said.

 President Hassan Sheikh Mohamud has asked the U.N. to adjust its arms embargo so that the government can bring in rifles, light machine guns, mortars and rocket-propelled grenades with which to fight the militants.
-The embargo, the argument goes, was designed to keep arms away from

 The African Union force, known as AMISOM, is primarily made up of troops from Uganda, Burundi and Kenya.
 The force has pushed al-Shabab out of Mogadishu and more recently the southern port city of Kismayo.
 Many are looking for when the African troops can leave.

 "AMISOM troops can’t stay there forever.
 We want our Somali forces to be trained," Nur said.
 "It will be difficult and it will take some time but it has to be started."

 The U.S. is determined to help create a new Somali army subservient to civilian and constitutional control that will "take on increasingly new responsibilities that are much broader than anything AMISOM has been equipped and manned to do," said the top U.S. diplomat on Africa, Johnnie Carson, earlier this month.

 African Union troops will leave as soon as the government has the capacity to take over security, said James Gadin, a political officer with AMISOM, speaking at a forum on AMISOM held in Nairobi on Wednesday.
 Military and police trainings are ongoing to improve Somalia’s military, he said.